We earn a commission for products purchased through some links in this article.

 As the 12 animals assembled on the riverbank it was clear that the ox was by far the strongest swimmer.
 Knowing this the cunning rat climbed onto his back and rested for the whole race.
 Just as the ox was about to win the rat jumped off, onto the riverbank, and claimed victory.

 The years were then named after all the animals according to where they finished in the race.
-2018 is the year of the dog and 2017 was the year of the rooster.
+2020 is the year of the rat, 2019 was the year of the pig, 2018 is the year of the dog and 2017 was the year of the rooster.

 The order is: